-How to Kill Creeping Charlie
+How to Get Rid of Creeping Charlie

 Creeping Charlie, also known as ground ivy, is a shade-loving perennial that’s grown as groundcover.
 It’s also sometimes used in containers and hanging baskets because it’s easy to grow and looks lovely trailing over the sides of the pot.
 But once it escapes the place it’s planted —and it always escapes, thanks to its prolific seeds, rhizomes and stems that grow roots — creeping Charlie becomes an aggressive, invasive plant that will take over your lawn and garden.
 Read on to learn how to get rid of creeping Charlie when it becomes a problem.